What is the UN Convention?

-The UNCRC is also the most widely ratified human rights treaty in the world – it’s even been accepted by non-state entities, such as the Sudan People’s Liberation Army (SPLA), a rebel movement in South Sudan.
+The Convention is also the most widely ratified human rights treaty in the world.
 All UN member states except for the United States have ratified the Convention.
-The UK signed it in 1990, and it came into UK law in 1992.
+The Convention came into force in the UK in 1992.

-The Convention also contains a number of agreements to add further unique rights for children which are optional for countries – they are called “Optional Protocols”.
-They include:
+The Convention also contains a number of agreements to add further, unique rights for children that are optional for countries.
+They are called “Optional Protocols” and include:

 - The Optional Protocol on the involvement of children in armed conflict

-This requires governments to increase the minimum age that children can join the armed forces from 15 years and to ensure that members of their armed forces under the age of 18 do not take a direct part in armed conflict.
+This requires governments to increase the minimum age that children can join the armed forces from 15 years.
+It ensures that members of their armed forces younger than 18 do not take a direct part in armed conflict.